Hop Latent Viroid – A pandemic among cannabis and hops

 Hop latent viroid (HLV, HLVd or HpLVd) is a circular RNA molecule which has an even simpler structure and is much smaller than a real virus.
 Just like a virus, it infects plants and reproduces inside them by forcing the infected cells to make copies of itself.
 As the name suggests, hop latent viroid was first discovered in hop cultures in the 1960s.
 At the latest since 2012 , it has also been detected in the closely related genus Cannabis[1].

-[2] whose bites cause wounds that the viroid uses to enter the plant.
+In nature, HLVd spreads mainly through herbivorous insects such as aphids[2] whose bites cause wounds that the viroid uses to enter the plant.
 In plant cultures it spreads primarily via unclean gardening tools or through propagation of cuttings from infected mother plants[3].
 The pathogen can also be found in the seeds of plants, although studies show that the prevalence is significantly lower[2][5].
 However, further research is needed on this, as a 2024 study observed a transmission rate of 58 – 84% through seeds[14].

-[4][14].
+The pathogen can remain dormant (latent) in a plant for a long time, up to several years, without killing it directlyor causing visible symptoms[4][14].
 With increasing age, the amount of pathogens present increases as the strength of the immune defense is diminished in older plants.
 If the plant then experiences stress from the environment, the disease and all its effects become apparent.

 How widespread is HLVd?

+In 2021, a shock went through the world of cannabis breeders.
+A study by Dark Heart Nurseries analyzing around 200,000 tissue samples found that around 90% of all cannabis grows in California were infected with hop latent viroid[5][6].
+According to estimates, around a third of all cannabis plants in the USA are infected with the pathogen.
+This disturbing statistic highlights the seriousness of the situation and shows the imminent threat to the hemp industry.
 Unfortunately, the US is not the only country with this problem.
 The pathogen is spread worldwide and has long since become the most threatening disease to cannabis[6].
 A study in the hop region Hallertau in Germany showed plants infected with the viroid as early as 1988[7].
 According to a study on Polish hop fields, around 40% of the plants were infected in 2014[2].
 Now this invisible epidemic continues to spread relentlessly in hemp plants.
 In the United States, farmers and breeders are already taking necessary routine measures to contain the spread and protect their crops.
 In Europe, where the cannabis industry is currently experiencing a rampant growth, it is now of utmost importance that cannabis growers improve their cultivation practices in order to remain competitive in the market.

 Why is Hop Latent Viroid so harmful?

+The threat posed by Hop Latent Viroid can have devastating effects on the economic cultivation of cannabis plants and hops.
+An infection with the viroid causes a dangerous chain reaction for plant growth: the infected plants are forced to reproduce the viroid and are thus weakened and more susceptible toother diseases[6] as well as stress factors.
+All organs of the plant are affected.
+In particular, reduced root growth impairs nutrient absorption, while reduced leaf growth reduces photosynthesis performance and thus also hinders the production of secondary metabolic products such as cannabinoids and terpenes.
 The most well-known effect of the infection is the so-called “dudding disease“, which directly affects the quality and yield of the crops.
 Studies have shown that infection with HLVd results in stunted trichomes and can reduce the terpene and cannabinoid content of plants by up to 50-70%[6][8][9][10].
 Terpenes are the aromatic compounds that determine the characteristic scent and taste of the plants, while cannabinoids such as THC and CBD are responsible for the medicinal and psychoactive properties.
 The reduction of these important compounds significantly affects not only the quality of plant products but also the economic viability of crops.
 Hop Latent Viroid is therefore one of the biggest threats to cannabis growers and farmers who want to extract CBD or other valuable substances from hemp.

 Electron microscope image of cannabis trichomes.
 The trichomes on the left are atrophied and smaller due to infection with Hop Latent Viroid.
 Right: healthy trichomes.
 Image source: Simon Fraser University, Canada